 NEW REQUIREMENT for NON-LAWYERS - effective August 12, 2019

-‘The Law and Business Administration In Canada’ (14th Ed) by J.E.
+‘The Law and Business Administration In Canada’ (14th or 15th Ed) by J.E.
 Smyth, D.A.
 Soberman, A.J.
 Easson and S.A.
 McGill

 Topics related to Contract Law are covered in Part 3 of the book and includes Chapter 6 to Chapter 13.